 The originators of Sky Wheels and Space Wheels have been mentioned in connection with the alterations to the Wild Mouse at Blackpool Pleasure Beach that were made in the 1960s.
 The top circuit preceding the switchbacks, containing a big drop and a shallower dip, was added at that time.
 Apparently this change was inspired by a similar alteration of the Velare's wild mouse at Nu-Pike in Long Beach, CA (shown below).
 There is no evidence that the Velare Brothers were involved in the initial construction of the Wild Mouse at Blackpool, which predated the arrival of a Wild Mouse ride at Nu-Pike.

 Conklin contracted with Princeton Machine of Princeton, Ontario, to build a steel copy of the imported German rides.
 The track for this ride was imported from Europe (probably the Netherlands or Belgium).
 Only one unit was produced, as this design appears not to have been particularly successful.
-The ride was built around 1967 and was later installed at Playland in Vancouver.
+The ride was built around 1967.
+This may have been the ride later installed at Playland in Vancouver.

 No information except for an ad in 1958 offering complete plans for anybody wishing to build their own wild mouse.
 The home address was in Hollywood, CA.

-There are pictures of one or more units of a portable wild mouse differing from all others described.
+There are pictures of one or more units of a portable steel wild mouse differing from all others described.
 The best documented example ended its working life at Old Indiana Park.
-The layout of this ride closely resembled that of the Schiff rides, with the lift on the right and a marked dip immediately after the hairpins.
-The ride also used the decorative entrance and exit gates of a Schiff ride.
-However, the all-steel support structure differed considerably from that of the Schiff rides.
+Although the ride used the decorative entrance and exit gates of a Schiff ride, support structure differed considerably from that of the Schiff rides.
 The track resembled that of the Schiff rides, but lacked the central pair of guide rails.
 The cars somewhat resembled those of the portable Miler rides, using a tire as a rear bumper.

-A very similar ride first appeared on Royal American Shows around 1970.
-The ride at Rocky Springs Park may also have been of this type.
+A possibly similar ride first appeared on Royal American Shows around 1970.

 The structure of the track on the 1954 Pinfari ride is not clear in the photo on their web site.